mbloch/mapshaper/docs/essentials/web-app.md

 - `history` &mdash; print the current session as a single command-line string.
 Handy for reproducing an interactive workflow as a script.
 - `layers` &mdash; print the list of loaded layers.
+- `context` &mdash; print the current runtime context as JSON.
+This is the metadata that can be shared with debugging tools or a help bot: layer names, field names/types, counts, CRS, recent commands and recent messages, but not geometry or attribute records.
+- `context download` &mdash; save the same runtime context JSON to a local file.
 - `clear` &mdash; clear the console buffer.
 - `close` / `exit` / `quit` &mdash; close the console.